No booking fees on the app

 Which train companies operate the Exeter St Davids to Plymouth route?

-The route from Exeter St Davids to Plymouth is operated by CrossCountry.
-To find the operator for any other journey, perform a search for your route on this page; the operator's name will be listed with each travel option.
+The Exeter St Davids to Plymouth route is operated by CrossCountry.
+For any journey, the easiest way to find the operator is to search for your route on this page.
+The operator's name will appear next to each travel option in the results.

 Essential onboard rules and facilities